ha2emnomer/HeadlinesLSTM/README.md

 The model is built by Keras library.

 #Install
 You need Python 2.7 and Keras library.
-To run simply python main.py
+To run  simply type in command line  $ python main.py

 #Samples Generated
 snorting lines of chocolate is the latest way to get intervention is to holocaust. to the kinetic speed industry speed of the the. <br/>